-Whatever your view if you rent a room or a house from someone it's just one of the questions that you may well come across.
+If you rent a room or a house from someone there are a lot of questions that may arise.

 If you pay someone to rent a room or a house from them you are known in legal terms as a tenant.
 The person you rent from is usually known as your landlord.